cfengine/documentation/resources/additional-topics/content-driven-policy.markdown

 The Knowledge Map contains reports specifically designed to match the Content-Driven Policies.

-## Can I make my own Content-Driven Policies?
+## Can I make my own content-driven policies?

 It is possible to mimic the structure of the existing Content-Driven Policies to